pekochan069/nobpp/README.md

 This project is a build tool(kind of) for C/C++.

-It's heavily inspired by [tsoding](https://www.twitch.tv/tsoding)'s [nob.h](https://github.com/tsoding/nob.h).
+This project is heavily inspired by [tsoding](https://www.twitch.tv/tsoding)'s [nob.h](https://github.com/tsoding/nob.h).

 The idea is simple.

-> I should be able to create c++ executable with only compiler.
+> I should be able to create c++ binary with only compiler.
 No cmake, No make, No visual studio, No anything but compiler.

 ## How to use it